General Hunting Regulations

 - Hunt or harass any wildlife from a motor-propelled vehicle.

-- Hunt within eight hours of communicating with or receiving information on the location of game mammals from a manned aircraft.
+- Hunt within eight hours of having been transported by, communicating with, or having received information on the location of a game mammal from an aircraft.

 - Use drones for the following purposes:

 - Aiding hunting, trapping, or angling through the use of drones to harass, track, locate or scout wildlife.